SalihTuncer/Edge2Cloud/README.md

 # Edge2Cloud

-Stastics of youre Computer shown as a web app via MQTT, Python and Node.
+Web-App with Node.js which shows the statistics of your device via MQTT and python.

 ### Installation